 Giving too much fertilizer can result in a chemical burn for your plant, damaging delicate roots and sending your plant into survival mode.
 Also, many fertilizers contain salts, and when these salts build up, they can inhibit growth and cause toxicity.

 So resist the urge to fertilize your plant every week or even every month.
 Especially if you’re using high-quality potting soil, frequent fertilization really isn’t necessary for this gorgeous flower.
-This DirtCo potting soil is especially formulated to nourish houseplants, including peace lily.

 Instead, give your peace lily a balanced fertilizer about every 2 to 3 months during the active growth/flowering phase in spring and summer.
 This is typically between April and September.